alexpmagalhaes/differentialabundance/README.md

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).

-The toolsheet files (eg. `toolsheet_rnaseq.tsv`) stored in the `assets` directory define the combination of tools that make sense to run for a given study type.
+The toolsheet file (ie. `toolsheet.csv`) stored in the `assets` directory define the combination of tools and parameters that make sense to run for a given study type.
 You can use the flag `--analysis_name` to specify which set of tools to run.
 For example:

 ```bash
  nextflow run nf-core/differentialabundance \